Hello, Internet Friend.

-I currently work with HackFwd which is a European focused investment firm.
 I worked for TechStars for three years.
 Through this and the brilliant Boulder tech community, my world view is incredibly skewed.
 All of my friends and colleagues love what they do, work on engaging projects and lead very interesting lives.
 I am grateful for this.

 All my events are done through the brilliant Eventbrite platform.
 I highly recommend them.

 If I had a bio in a newspaper, it might read:

 Andrew Hyde is a minimalist, writer, bootstrapper, designer, user interface builder, user experience creator, thought leader buzzword originator, blogger, politico, biker, runner, backpacker and nice guy.

 Andrew Hyde grew up in Sisters, Oregon, went to college in Providence, Rhode Island and split the difference to in Boulder, Colorado.
 He now lives in Boulder in a beautiful house in the Rocky Mountains.